 Also featuring James Oliva, Sean Rohani, Cedric Reeve, Sam Lamont, Alexander Cole, Vrai, Jo Chiang, and more.

 Jessica Best is a Chicago-based award-winning freelance writer and editor.
 Her writing also appears in HartLife NFP’s radio drama serial Unwell, a Midwestern Gothic Mystery.
-She is represented by Susan Graham of Einstein Literary Agency.

 The Strange Case of Starship Iris was born out of an intense love of ensemble-based serial storytelling.
 It seeks to gently upturn some well-worn tropes, while also embracing what makes good sci-fi so outstanding.